Indoor cricket: Scoring

 NB: For bonus runs to be scored, at least one physical run must be scored.
-The bonus runs are then added to the physical runs.
-For example, a batsman strikes the ball, hits the back net on the full (6), and he/she makes one physical run, for a total of 7 runs.
+The bonus runs are then added to the physical runs.For example, a batsman strikes the ball, hits the back net on the full (6), and he/she makes one physical run, for a total of 7 runs.

 Extras/sundries are the same as those in formal cricket and consist of wides, no-balls etcetera.

 Penalty-minus runs are the set number of runs deducted from a team's score for each dismissal.

 Dismissals

 A batsman can be dismissed in the same ways they can be in conventional cricket – with variations in the case of LBW and mankad (see below) – and with the exception of timed out.
-When a batsman gets dismissed, however, five runs are deducted from their total and they continue to bat.
-Batsmen bat in pairs for 4 overs at a time, irrespective of whether they are dismissed.
+When a batsman gets dismissed, however, five runs are deducted from their total and they continue to bat.Batters bat in pairs for 4 overs at a time, irrespective of whether they are dismissed.
 A player can also be "caught" by a ball rebounding off a net, except off a "six", as long as it has not previously touched the ground.
 This negates any physical or bonus runs that might have been awarded.

-A method of dismissal in indoor cricket that is far more prevalent than its outdoor counterpart is the mankad.
-A mankad is given out if the bowler completes their bowling action without releasing the ball, breaks the stumps at their end without letting go of the ball and the non-striker is out of their ground.
+A method of dismissal in indoor cricket that is far more prevalent than its outdoor counterpart is the mankad.A mankad is given out if the bowler completes their bowling action without releasing the ball, breaks the stumps at their end without letting go of the ball and the non-striker is out of their ground.

-Whilst lbw is a valid form of dismissal in indoor cricket, it is a far rarer occurrence in indoor than it is in outdoor cricket.
-A batsman can only be dismissed lbw if he does not offer a shot and the umpire is satisfied that the ball would then have hit the stumps.
+Whilst lbw is a valid form of dismissal in indoor cricket, it is a far rarer occurrence in indoor than it is in outdoor cricket.A batsman can only be dismissed lbw if he does not offer a shot and the umpire is satisfied that the ball would then have hit the stumps.

 Officials

-Indoor cricket is officiated by one umpire who is situated outside of the playing area at the strike batsmen's end of the court.
+Indoor cricket is officiated by one umpire who is situated outside of the playing area at the strike batters' end of the court.
 The umpire sits or stands on a raised platform that is usually 3 metres above ground level.
 Secondary officials (such as scorers or video umpires) have sometimes been utilised in national or international competition.